brian-trann/fond/README.md

 ```

 ## The problem I am trying to solve
-I am trying to solve the inconvenient problem of needing to parse through a lengthy recipe website with web modals blocking the ability to scroll.
+I am trying to solve the inconvenient problem of needing to parse through a lengthy recipe website with web modals blocking the ability to scroll to find the ingredients and recipe at the very bottom of the page.
 I especially find this inconvenient when I am at the grocery store and I need make sure I have all of the ingredients, only to have to parse through the web page again because it reloaded on my phone.

 While this iteration does not solve my problem, I think that it will be a backbone for a future front end tool, or an extention that has the capability to send yourself the raw recipe text via email or to integrate a productivity tool like Trello or Asana.